.webp&w=1920&q=85)

 Studies have shown that people who surround themselves with meaningful objects report higher levels of life satisfaction and emotional well-being.
 These items serve as anchors to our personal history and help us maintain a sense of continuity in our lives.

-Creating Your Personal Story Through Objects
+How Do You Create Your Personal Story Through Objects?

 The first step in embracing cluttercore is to identify the objects that truly matter to you.
 These might include family heirlooms, travel souvenirs, books that have shaped your thinking, artwork that moves you, or everyday items that have become imbued with personal significance through use and association.